aws/eks-anywhere/docs/content/en/docs/tasks/cluster/cluster-flux.md

 After your cluster is created you can test the GitOps controller by modifying the cluster specification.

-1. Clone your git repo and modify the cluster specification.
+1. Clone your Git repo and modify the cluster specification.
    The default path for the cluster file is:

     ```